-Another reason for the shift is due to the increasing importance of user experience (UX) in the technology industry.
-In fact, UX design is often the deciding factor in an end-user’s decision to use an application or not.
+Another reason for the shift is the increasing importance of user experience (UX) in the technology industry.
+UX design is often the deciding factor in an end-user’s decision to use an application.

-By utilizing a user-centric approach to training, organizations can ensure that their end-users have a positive and efficient experience with the software, leading to greater end user satisfaction and retention.
+By utilizing a user-centric approach to training, organizations can ensure their end-users have a positive and efficient experience with the software, leading to greater end-user satisfaction and retention.

 User-centric training can take many forms, such as interactive simulations, gamification, and personalized learning paths.
-The key is to ensure that the content is engaging, relatable, and informative for the end user.
+The key is ensuring the content is engaging, relatable, and informative for the end user.

 User Adoption: More Than Just Usage

-End user adoption is not just about pressing buttons and clicking through features.
-It’s about making the most of the system’s capabilities to maximize productivity, and ultimately, better lead to business success.
+End-user adoption is not just about pressing buttons and clicking through features.
+It’s about maximizing the system’s capabilities to maximize productivity and, ultimately, better lead to business success.

 Unfortunately, many users may not realize the worth of Salesforce functionality, leading to a lack of adoption.
-Hence, it’s critical to help them realize the value so they can embrace the technology to the fullest.
+Hence, it’s critical to help them realize the value so they can fully embrace the technology.

 To achieve this, effective training, regardless of delivery method, must offer users a chance to explore the available features.
 But, the approach must go beyond teaching the what, it must also provide the why.

-By sharing the context behind various features and how they benefit the users’ business workflows, end-users will gain a bird’s eye view of Salesforce’s potential, which will ignite excitement around the technology.
+By sharing the context behind various features and how they benefit the users’ business workflows, end-users will gain a bird’s eye view of Salesforce’s potential, igniting excitement around the technology.

-Keep in mind that successful user adoption results in a high user adoption rate that reverberates across your team, department, and organization.
+Remember that successful user adoption results in a high user adoption rate reverberating across your team, department, and organization.

 It’s a snowball effect.